 The employer cannot charge an employee (or allow an employee to be charged) for anything done or provided to comply with health and safety legislation.

 If ‘A’ commits an offence because of an act or default of ‘B’, then ‘B’ may also be charged and convicted of the offence as well as, or instead of ‘A’.

 ‘A’ and ‘B’ can refer to individuals or organisations.

 The section also allows Crown servants, such as civil servants, to be prosecuted even though the Crown as employer is immune from prosecution.

-Where an offence committed by a body corporate is proved to have been committed with the consent, connivance, or neglect of any director, manager, secretary or similar officer, the director may also be charged and convicted of the offence.
+Where an offence committed by a body corporate (e.g. an organisation) is proved to have been committed with the

-Here’s an open book exam question on the Health and Safety at Work Act…
+In this video your course tutor breaks down an open book exam question on the Health and Safety at Work Act…

 The ‘Management Regs.’ introduced the general requirement for risk assessment into the UK.
 Where other more specific legislation requires a risk assessment (e.g. CoSHH – Control of Substances Hazardous to Health Regulations) complying with the specific requirement will also fulfil the general requirement.